 If you don't see anything or you see garbage, ZEPLAY may be wired wrong, or you chose the wrong video format.
 If you did, start over by clicking Exit from the File menu and reload ZEPLAY from the desktop.
-Go back to step 3 on page 53, this time using the correct screen resolution.
+Go back to step 3 on page 11, this time using the correct screen resolution.

-Step 20: Let's start recording by hitting the record button in the bottom right corner of the UI, which we show in figure 6.6 on the following page.
-ZEPLAY will start recording and you'll see video appear in the bottom row of monitors in the ZEPLAY interface.
-This row shows you where your playhead is at for each channel of ZEPLAY.
-At the start, it's about 7 frames back from live, which is as close to live as ZEPLAY can get.
+Step 20: Let's start recording by hitting the record button in the bottom right corner of the UI, which we show in figure 2.6 on page 19.
+ZEPLAY will start recording and you'll see video appear in the bottom row of monitors in the

-FIGURE 6.5: ZEPLAY, ready to start recording.
+FIGURE 2.5: ZEPLAY, ready to start recording.